 All applicants for Archaeology are required to take a written assessment at interview, if interviewed.

-- Essay/text response element (60 minutes)
+- Essay/text response element (60 minutes, plus 30 minutes reading time)

 You do not need to register or be registered in advance for the assessment at interview – the College will provide details of arrangements in the emails inviting applicants to interview.